 What Temperature Do Hahn’s Parrots Like?

-Hahn’s macaws are comfortable at temperatures between 65 and 80 degrees Fahrenheit.
-However, they can withstand temperatures between 40 to 90 degrees Fahrenheit.
+Hahn’s macaws are comfortable at temperatures of 65-80 degrees Fahrenheit.
+However, they can withstand temperatures of 40-90 degrees Fahrenheit.

-If you suspect your parrot is either too hot or cold, pay attention to its feet.
-If the feet feel at extreme ends of the temperature scale, you’ll need to amend your parrot’s conditions.
+Check its feet if you suspect your parrot is too hot or cold.
+If the feet are at extreme ends of the temperature scale, you’ll need to adjust your parrot’s living conditions.

 Do Hahn’s Macaws Need A Companion?

-If you want a friend for your parrot, it’s best to get them at the same time while they’re both young and raised in the same cage.
+If you want to get a friend for your pet parrot, it’s advisable to get them at the same time while they’re young and raised together.

-That’s not to say it’s not possible to introduce a companion later on down the line – you’ll just need to separate them for a while and introduce them gradually.
-Also, bear in mind that not all parrots are compatible living with each other.
+You can introduce a companion later on, but you’ll need to separate them for a while and introduce them gradually.
+Also, not all parrots are compatible companions.

 Do Hahn’s Macaws Molt?

-Hahn’s macaws usually molt only once a year, but it can occur more frequently.
-It’s easily confused with feather plucking, as feathers randomly appear at the bottom of the cage.
+Hahn’s macaws usually molt only once per year, but it can occur more frequently.
+This can sometimes be confused with feather plucking, as feathers appear at the bottom of the cage.

-Molting is completely normal and an essential part of feather maintenance.
-Feathers are made of keratin, meaning they undergo plenty of wear and day through day-to-day living.
-The molting process removes worn, damaged feathers, allowing new ones to grow.
+Molting is a normal and essential part of feather maintenance.
+Feathers undergo daily wear and tear, so the molting process removes worn, damaged feathers, allowing new ones to grow in their place.

 How Much Sleep Do Hahn’s Parrots Need?

-In the rainforest where wild Hahn’s macaws live, day and night are both 12 hours long.
-Parrots go to sleep just before sunset and wake at dawn, sleeping for around 10-12 hours a day.
-Not all parrots sleep straight through the night, but they wake periodically to see what’s going on.
+Parrots sleep just before sunset and wake at dawn, sleeping for around 10-12 hours a day.
+Not all parrots sleep straight through the night, waking up occasionally to see what’s going on.

 Health Problems For Hahn’s Macaws

-Hahn’s macaws are generally healthy birds that don’t often require much veterinary care.
-However, if you’re planning to get one as a pet, there are a few common health conditions you need to know about first.
-These include:
+Hahn’s macaws are healthy birds that don’t often require much veterinary care.
+However, there are some common health conditions you need to know about first, including:

 - Fatty liver disease